CoreManish/Student-Management/README.md

 ### Student Management Basic
 #### Technology used
-- HTML
+- HTML : Markup
-- CSS
+- CSS : Style the markup
-- Flask
-- Jinja
+- Python : Backend Programming
+- flask : As a Backend framework to manage server
+- jinja : As a web template engine for the Python
-- SQLite
+- SQLite : Database to store data
+- sqlite3 module : A Driver to connect SQLite database with flask
 #### Technical details
 ##### Run from terminal
 - Open terminal